elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 - Manage DID controllers
 - Manipulate verification methods and relationships

-In both cases, the target DID must exist on-chain and the `signerAccount` must exist as a verification method in a verification relationship of type `authentication` or it's `key` DID be listed as a DID controller.
-Additionally the DID document MUST NOT be in a deactivated status.
+In both cases, the target DID must exist on-chain, and the `signerAccount` must exist as a verification method in a verification relationship of type `authentication` or it's `key` DID be listed as a DID controller.
+Additionally, the DID document MUST NOT be in a deactivated status.

-Each update operation MUST update the `versionId` and the `updated` field of the associated [DID document metadata](#did-document-metadata) with the transaction hash and the block time respectively.
+Each update operation MUST update the `versionId,` and the `updated` field of the associated [DID document metadata](#did-document-metadata) with the transaction hash and block time.

 **Manage DID Controllers**